-To read the Assocation's clinical practice recommendation on this issue, see the position statement Diabetes and Employment.
+To read the Association's clinical practice recommendation on this issue, see the position statement Diabetes and Employment.

 Can a potential employer conduct a medical examination of my diabetes?

-A medical evaluation of worker with diabetes may occur only in limited circumstances.
-Employers may not inquire about your health status — directly or indirectly and regardless of the type of job — before making a job offer, but may require a medical examination once an offer of employment has been extended and before you begin the job.
+A medical evaluation of a worker with diabetes can happen only under certain conditions.
+Employers may not ask about your health status — directly or indirectly — before making a job offer, no matter the type of job.
+However, an employer may require a medical examination once an offer of employment has been made and before you begin the job.

 The job offer may be conditioned on the results of the medical examination.

-Can I be denied a job on the basis of a medical examination?
+Can I be denied a job because of a medical examination?

 Your employer can also require an examination if you've had a problem potentially related to your diabetes on the job that could affect job performance and/or safety.
-In fact, employers are required to individually assess whether a worker poses a safety threat before it takes any adverse employment action.
+In fact, an employer is required to individually assess whether a worker poses a safety threat (usually through a medical examination) before it takes any adverse employment action.

 In this situation, a physician may be asked to evaluate your fitness to remain on the job and/or your ability to safely perform the job.

-In addition, if you have requested a reasonable accommodation for your diabetes, your employer is permitted to obtain medical information when your disability or your need for an accommodation is not obvious.
-Often, the “examination” here involves having your physician answer questions on a form about your diabetes and the accommodations you need.
+In addition, if you have requested a reasonable accommodation for your diabetes, your employer can obtain medical information when your disability or your need for an accommodation is not obvious.
+Often, the "examination" here involves having your physician answer questions on a form about your diabetes and the accommodations you need.

 Who must conduct the medical examination?

-When questions arise about the medical fitness of a person with diabetes for a particular job, a health care professional with expertise in treating diabetes should perform an individualized assessment.
-A health professional who is familiar with the person with diabetes and who has expertise in treating diabetes is best able to perform such an assessment.
+When an employer has questions about the medical fitness of a person with diabetes for a particular job, a health care professional with expertise in treating diabetes should perform an individualized assessment.

-Thus, even when the employer utilizes its own physician to perform the evaluation, the opinions of the treating physician and other health care professionals with clinical expertise in diabetes should be sought out and carefully considered.
+Employers often have physicians on staff to conduct medical evaluations, or have a contract with an outside physician to do so.
+Even when the employer uses its own physician to perform the evaluation, it should seek out and carefully consider the opinions of your treating physician and other health care professionals with expertise in diabetes.

 What medical information is my employer entitled to evaluate?